 - AHN majors with or without an area of emphasis in dietetics can declare a minor.
 Just know that if you are enrolled in the Area of Emphasis in Dietetics and would also like to declare a minor, it may take longer to complete your degree depending on the number of credits required and the overlap between the major and minor.

-Here is an example of a correctly completed minor form for a BASc.FSHD student who follows the 2022 academic calendar and who wants to declare a minor in psychology.
+Here is a sample of a completed form for a BASc student following the 2023 academic calendar who wants to declare a Psychology minor.

 Note that when filling the form your:

-Here are instructions to declare an Area of Emphasis in Dietetics.
+Here is how to declare an Area of Emphasis in Dietetics if you are an AHN student.